 And here’s a bonus, much to the utter shock and dismay of my snobbish double ivy league golden boy son-of-a- judge co-clerk, not only had I passed, but my numerical score was . . . wait for it . . . higher than his.
 (I didn’t say a word, on the outside.)

 And here’s yet another bonus.
-Years later, I ran into my snobbish double ivy league golden boy son-of-a- judge co-clerk, who actually gained some humility over the years and apologized to me for his arrogance (which is beyond the scope of this post).
+Years later, I ran into my snobbish double ivy league golden boy son-of-a- judge co-clerk, who actually gained some humility over the years.
+He apologized to me for his arrogance (which is beyond the scope of this post).
 Then he started telling me how busy he and his wife were:

 Him: “You’ll never believe it!
 I have twin girls!
 Yeah, it’s crazy!”